caiofrota/pdf-calendar-scraper/README.md

-# PDF Scraper
+# PDF Calendar Scraper

 ## Overview
-A tool that scrap a specific pdf format table and update google calendars.
+A tool that scrap a specific pdf table format and update google calendars.

 ## Google pre-configuration